invertedv/testGo/docs/gomFile.md

 the maximum number of epochs in the fit.
 - batchsize: \<int\><br>
 the batch size for the model build.
-- earlyStopping: \<int\><br>
-If the cost function evaluated on the validation data doesn't decline for 'earlyStopping' epochs, the fit is terminated.
 - learningRateStart: \<float\><br>
 the learning rate for epoch 1.
-- learningRateStart: \<float\><br>
-the learning rate at \<epochs\>.

       The learning rate declines linearly from learningRateStart at epoch 1 to learningRateEnd at epoch 'epochs'.
 - modelQuery: \<query\><br>
 the query to pull the model-build data.
 This is the data used to fit the coefficients.

+      The query have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields.

+***Optional***<br>
+- learningRateEnd: \<float\><br>
+  the learning rate at \<epochs\>.
 - validateQuery: \<query\><br>
   the query to pull the validation data.
 The validation data is used only for determining early stopping.

-      The queries have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields.

-The queries could be the same, but the idea is to pull disjoint sets of data for estimation and early-stopping validation.
+The validate query has the same format as the model query above.
+- earlyStopping: \<int\><br>
+  If the cost function evaluated on the validation data doesn't decline for 'earlyStopping' epochs, the fit is terminated.
+- l2Reg: \<val\><br>
+  the L2 regularization parameter value.
+- startFrom: \<path\><br>
+  startFrom points to a directory containing a model with the same structure being fit.
+The fit will start at the parameter values in the existing file.
+- model: \<subdir\><br>Is the subdirectory name within \<outDir\> to place the fitted model.
+The value defaults to "model" if the key is not specified.

 Input models are models previously created by goMortgage that are features in the model being built in the current run.
 They are specified using this syntax:
 - inputModel: \<name\>
 - location\<name\>: \<path\><br>Path to the directory containing the model.
 - targets\<name\>: \<name1\>{target list 1}; \<name2\>{target list 2}<br>
-The format is the same as saveTableTargets.
+The format is the same as saveTableTargets.<br><br>

-- startFrom: \<path\><br>
-  startFrom points to a directory containing a model with the same structure being fit.
-The fit will start at the parameter values in the existing file.
-<br><br>
-Additional keys:
-- model: \<subdir\><br>Is the subdirectory name within \<outDir\> to place the fitted model.
-The value defaults to "model" if the key is not specified.

 ***Notes***<br>
-Building the data will (re)create the output directory.
+Building the model will (re)create the output directory.
 Anything in the directory will be lost.

 ### assessModel Keys
-#### Assessment by Feature
 Softmax outputs are coalesced into a binary output for assessment.
 The user specifies one or more columns of the output to group into the "1" value.
+The native values of the target field are sorted when assigned to its one-hot representation.
+For instance, if the target has values "yes", "no" and "maybe", their columns in the softmax output will be 2, 1 and 0, respectively.

-If you have a single-valued continuous target, use column 0 below.
+If you have a single-valued continuous target, it is specified as column 0.

+There are five sets of assessments plots:

+1. marginal
+2. decile
+3. KS (softmax output only)
+4. segment
+5. curves

+Assessments one through five as specified as a group, termed "assessment by feature";
+six is separate process termed "assessment by curve".
+At least one of these two sets must be specified.
+Multiple of each may be specified.

+The only required key is assessQuery.
 - assessQuery: \<query\><br>
   is the query to pull the assessment data.
 The assessment data is used only for post-model-build assessment of the model fit.

-      The queries have a place holder "%s" in place of the fields to pull. goMortgage constructs the list of fields.
-- graphs: \<sub dir\><br>
-  the optional name of the directory within \<outDir\> to place the graphs,  If you do not specifiy this, "graphs" will be used.
+The query has the same format as the model and validation queries.

+#### Assessment by Feature

-- Three keys to specify an assessment are required.
+Three keys to specify an assessments 1-5 are required.
 Any number of assessments may be specified.
     - assessName\<name\>: \<title\><br>Is the title that will appear in graphs.
     - assessTarget\<name\>: \<ints\><br>Is a list of the columns of the model output